osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 ## Example 2

-Flipping the quoteAsset/baseAsset, lets determine what the exponentAtPriceOne should be.
-For SHIB, centralized exchanges list prices at the 10^-8, so we will set our desired increment to this value.
+Flipping the quoteAsset/baseAsset, for BTC/SHIB, lets determine what the exponentAtPriceOne should be.
+For SHIB as a quote, centralized exchanges list prices at the 10^-8, so we will set our desired increment to this value.

 $$P=(\frac{28,000}{0.00001070})=2616822429$$